Fat and blood vessels: growing old together?

 The role of DNA damage and metabolic remodeling cross-talk between vascular and adipose tissue ageing

 To sustain health, this circle should be interrupted.
 The impact would be enormous: per year 18 million people die of cardiovascular diseases that cost the EU a staggering €210 billion.
-If the relationship between aging of fat and vascular tissue is better understood, the sustainment of health might be improved.
+If we would better understand the relationship between aging of fat and vascular tissue we might improve sustainment of health.

-This project will investigate if aging of fat tissue will lead to aging of vascular tissue and vice versa.
+In this project we will investigate if aging of fat tissue will lead to aging of vascular tissue and vice versa.
 Erasmus MC and UMC Groningen have developed techniques to let vascular or fat tissue age very fast by turning off DNA repair.
-These can be used as tools to increase our understanding of how the tissues age together.
-It is expected that mitochondria, our cellular energy factories, will fail during aging, and produce harmful metabolites.
+These can used as tools to increase our understanding of how the tissues age together.
+We expect that mitochondria, our cellular energy factories, will fail during aging, and produce harmful metabolites.
 Sulfateq BV. invented a medicine that improves mitochondrial function, reduce these metabolites, and stop the aging process.
-The three parties they collaborate with so that at the end of the project they will know how vascular and fat tissue aging relate to each other, and if the new medicine actually works.
-These insights will help to find markers and new medicines to treat age-related disease.
-Thus, a fundament is constructed on which to build solutions to the health problems during aging.
+The three parties we collaborate so that at the end of the project we will know how vascular and fat tissue aging relate to each other, and if the new medicine actually works.
+Our insights will help us to find markers and new medicines to treat age-related disease.
+Thus, we have constructed a fundament on which to build solutions to the health problems during aging.

 Summary

 Both the aging of fat and blood vessels strongly undermine your health when you grow old.
-This project specifically lets the fat tissue age to see if the vascular tissue also ages, and vice versa, and the effect of a medicine with a possible anti-aging effect is tested.
+In this project we specifically let the fat tissue age to see if the vascular tissue also ages, and vice versa, and we test the effect of a medicine with a possible anti-aging effect.

 Technology Readiness Level (TRL)